-Currently, SBW monofilament cleanup event is once a year in the fall
+Currently, Sarasota Bay Watch monofilament cleanup event is once a year in the fall

-Participants include high school students from Venice to Sarasota and enthusiastic, concerned community volunteers ranging in age from 6 to 86 interested in clean water and shorelines, and local bird populations.
+Participants include high school students from Venice to Bradenton and enthusiastic, concerned community volunteers ranging in age from 6 to 86 interested in clean water and shorelines, and local bird populations.

 Annual Fall Monofilament Cleanup — Covers Sarasota Bay shorelines from Cortez to Roberts Bay and Philippi Creek.
 Based out of the Sarasota Sailing Squadron and participants include Sarasota Bay Watch volunteers and Sarasota High School Marine Club and the Carefree Learner.